 Explore Antigua’s colonial ruins

 Don’t miss the chance to explore the ruins of Antigua’s numerous churches and convents, like La Merced, Capuchinas and San Francisco, each telling a story of the past.
 A visit to Casa Santo Domingo, a hotel and museum showcasing a blend of colonial art and modern installations, is a must for art lovers.
 You might encounter street musicians and local artisans while strolling through the vibrant Parque Central.
+Learn more about Antigua’s colonial past in my Guide to the Best Colonial Ruins in Antigua Guatemala.

 Get the best views of the city.